What is RSHE?

 - is the RSHE in your school coherent with your views and beliefs?

 - in the primary school – is sex education provided?

 - in the secondary school – are the arrangements for withdrawing your child clear?

 - Schools are obliged to inform you of their plans for teaching RSHE including providing samples of schemes of work and resources.

 - You have a legal right to be informed about what is being taught.
 Your opinions must be taken into consideration

 - Send a courteous letter or email to the Head teacher outlining what you want to know and why

-Some schools may have already decided on the programmes they intend to use based on guidance from other bodies.
-However, as a parent you are free to suggest or propose resources like Fertile Heart if you genuinely feel the overall provision of RSHE would be enriched and enhanced by the school adopting it and integrating it alongside other areas of the curriculum.
+Some schools may have already decided on the programmes they intend to use based on guidance from other educational bodies.
+However, as a parent you are free to suggest or propose resources like A Fertile Heart if you genuinely feel the overall provision of RSHE would be enriched and enhanced by the school adopting it and integrating it alongside other areas of the curriculum.
 You may even consider proposing it to the Governors and senior leaders within the school as something worth fundraising for among parents and carers.